 Visitor next sees this ad and thinks, “There is the air filter I want to buy for my Honda.
 Heck yes, I want my car to run better.
 Maybe I will buy it when I get home.”

 The visitor then sees this ad and thinks, “Wow, I have been telling myself I was going to buy this thing for a while now, but 27 more horsepower, really?
 Okay, K&N, you got me.”

 By segmenting your landing pages and remarketing message sequences as already mentioned, you will make a much stronger impression on your visiting audience as a whole.

 Take a look at your view-through conversion reports in Ads after you finish siloing your remarketing campaigns and see how well your view-through conversions are trending.
 If executed properly, view-through conversions will have spiked sharply across the board for all your remarketing related ad groups.

 Again, Modify Columns to See Your View-Through Conversions Reported Directly within Google Ads

 Leads that do not result in an immediate close almost always require a good remarketing strategy to generate ROI.
 The only real question to ask yourself is how long you should follow up with visitors.

-You can check your CRM sales reports and/or your Google AdWords and Analytics sales time lag reports to find the length of cookie window you should be setting for your remarketing campaigns.
+You can check your CRM sales reports and/or your Google Ads and Analytics sales time lag reports to find the length of the cookie window you should be setting for your remarketing campaigns.